-In the short time that Gillian was serving in urban China, she befriended two local Chinese women whose lives were turned around as they came to accept Christ.
+In the short time that Gillian was serving in an urban setting in East Asia, she befriended two local women whose lives were turned around as they came to accept Christ.
 Several others around her were awakened to an awareness of the gospel.
-While Gillian was blown away by what God had done, she had learnt an even greater lesson for herself.
+While Gillian was blown away by what God had done, she had learned an even greater lesson for herself.

 Not According To Plan